-How many times you had a problem with your car, then a bird pooped on your pants, later, you figure out that you’ve forgotten your wallet the moment you had to pay for your meal, and for a grand finally, the clouds above your head decided to listen to the prayers of the local tribe and pour an ocean of water in forms of rain on you?
+How many times have you had a problem with your car, then a bird pooped on your pants.
+Later, you figure out that you’ve forgotten your wallet the moment you had to pay for your meal, and for a grand final, the clouds above your head decided to listen to the prayers of the local tribe and pour an ocean of water into forms of rain on you.

 But getting a little poop on yourself is not the worse that can happen, right?

 Some people even say that this attracts good luck.